 - Treatment of pool water using dry acid or muriatic acid is notoriously known for reducing pH levels in the water.

 - Heavy rain dilutes the pool water since rainwater contains low alkaline levels.
 Thus, flooding due to heavy rain can alter the average alkalinity level of your pool.

 - Acid rain contains carbonic and sulfuric acids, causing a decrease in alkalinity and pH levels in pools.

 - Adding freshwater with low alkalinity while backwashing and draining pools can deplete the overall pH of your pool.

 - Adding too many chlorine tablets to pool water causes the pH level to drop since these tablets have low pH levels.

-- Sweat and urine contamination of pool water not only lowers the alkalinity level but also produces unhealthy chemical compounds like trichloramine and cyanogen through the reaction of uric acid (found in urine) and chlorine.
+- Sweat and urine contamination of pool water lowers the alkalinity level.
+It produces harmful chemical compounds like trichloramine and cyanogen through the reaction of uric acid (found in urine) and chlorine.

 Aeration is the most natural, affordable, and convenient way to increase pH without increasing the alkalinity of pool water.
-It includes churning the water for a considerable amount of time without using any chemicals.
-This process causes the water to lose dissolved acidic carbon dioxide at a quick pace by exposing large volumes of water to the air, thus raising the pH of the water, much like an open soda bottle.
+It includes churning the water for a considerable time without using chemicals.
+This process causes the water to lose dissolved acidic carbon dioxide quickly by exposing large volumes of water to the air, thus raising the pH of the water, much like an open soda bottle.